yuheiarimoto616/insightUBC/README.md

 # CPSC 310 Project Repository

-This repository contains starter code for the class project.
-Please keep your repository private.
+## Description
+This project is a web application where users can inquire about the average grades of courses at UBC and find rooms that meet their specific requirements.

-### Frontend Demo Video Link
+## Frontend Demo Video Link

-## User Story 1:
+### User Story 1:
 https://youtu.be/tQqPi4pOYe4

-## User Story 2:
+### User Story 2:
 https://youtu.be/W5mqotQyodg

-For information about the project, autotest, and the checkpoints, see the course webpage.

 ## Configuring your environment